 A tenant not paying the rent is possibly the worst problem the average landlord will face.
 Fortunately, it’s a common problem, and there are solutions.
-I own a property management company, have over 65 rental properties, and have been a landlord for more than 15 years.
-Over that time, I’ve learned how to deal with a tenant who isn’t paying their rent.
+I own a property management company, have over 70 rental properties, and have been a landlord for more than 16 years.
+Over that time, I’ve learned how to deal with a tenant who isn’t paying rent.

-When a tenant does not pay their rent, you must begin eviction proceedings as soon as legally possible.
-After that, you can work with your tenant and allow them to get caught up, and the eviction can always be stopped when you have an acceptable arrangement.
+When tenants do not pay their rent, you must begin eviction proceedings as soon as legally possible.
+After that, you can work with your tenant and allow them to get caught up, and the eviction can always be stopped if you have an acceptable arrangement.

 In this article, I will explain why this is a huge problem, how to help your tenants stay current, and what you should do when your tenants don’t pay the rent.
-I’ll explain why it’s essential to start the eviction process without delay and how that helps you collect past-due rent.
+I’ll explain why starting the eviction process is essential without delay and how that helps you collect past-due rent.
 I know how to deal with a tenant not paying rent; after reading this article, you will too.

 The Impact of Missed Rent

-One of the most frustrating situations for a rental property owner is having a tenant that is not paying rent.
+One of the most frustrating situations for a rental property owner is having a tenant not paying rent.
 It’s worse than having a vacant property because there is no chance of finding a tenant, and wear-and-tear (or worse) is happening to the house.
-The longer this goes on, the lower the chances are that your tenant will catch up on the rent and stay.
+The longer this goes on, the lower the chances your tenant will catch up on the rent and stay.

 When rent is not paid, it becomes difficult to cover your expenses.
 You can’t handle routine property maintenance and may even have trouble paying for insurance and property taxes.
 If your property has a mortgage, you may be in jeopardy of losing the house.

 Below are some of the problems that arise when rent is not paid: